orrholly/mHealth-Team-Manual/README.md

 - Slack

 **Optional**
-*Access will be given based on the research and projects you work on - but request access to anything you would like to explore!*
+*Access will be given based on the research/projects you work on - but request access to anything you would like to explore!*
 - Survos
 - ArcGIS
 - CartoDB